 The New Zealand Union of Students' Associations (NZUSA) is the national voice of students in tertiary education.
-We are a collective of students' associations from universities and polytechnics across Aotearoa.
-Together, our job is to fight for a barrier-free education for all.
+Since 1929, NZUSA has been a collective of students' associations from universities and polytechnics across the country.
+Together, our job is to fight for a barrier-free education for all -

 Our job, like yours, is to improve the lives of students so that they become well-supported, happy, successful and well-rounded graduates.
-We do by being an influential and inclusive voice for students from all walks of life.
+We do this by being an influential and inclusive voice for students from all across the country.

-Our value lies in our capacity to engage with government officials, MPs, Ministers and civil society on a daily basis, ensuring that students' interests are represented throughout the policy-making process.
+Our value lies in our capacity to engage with government agencies, non-governmental organisations (NGOs), Members of Parliament and Ministers to ensure that students' interests are represented throughout the policy-making process.

-Based in Wellington, our National Office team work hard on issues that are important to students, such as the rising cost of living, poor quality housing and poor mental health/wellbeing.
+Based in Wellington, our National Office team works hard on issues that are important to students, such as the rising cost of living, poor quality housing and poor mental health/wellbeing.
 We do this by undertaking research on these issues, campaigning to build public support for student issues, and lobbying politicians to advance student-friendly policies.
-We also provide support for member associations on matters such as governance, HR, media training and student voice/representation.
+We also provide support for member associations on matters such as governance, employment, media training and student voice/representation.